Preterite: Germanic languages

 In Germanic languages, the term "preterite" is sometimes used for the past tense.

 English

-The majority of English's preterites (often called simple past or just past tense) are formed by adding -ed or -d to the verb's plain form (bare infinitive), sometimes with spelling modifications.
+The majority of English's affirmative preterite forms (often called simple past or just past tense) are formed by adding -ed or -d to the verb's plain form (bare infinitive), sometimes with spelling modifications.
 This is the result of the conjugation system of weak verbs, already in the majority in Old English, being raised to paradigmatic status and even taking over earlier conjugations of some old strong verbs.
 As a result, all newly introduced verbs have the weak conjugation.
 Examples: